state-alchemists/zrb/docs/getting-started.md

 # Note that python_task decorator turn your function into a task.
 So `task_name` is now a task, not a function.
 ```

+> __💡 HINT:__ Check out [task-parameter section](#task-parameters) to see the commonly used parameters

 Using `@python_task` decorator is your best choice if you need to write complex logic in Python.

-## Task Parameters
+### Task Parameters

 Each task has its specific parameter.
-However, the following tasks are typically available:
+However, the following parameters are typically available:

 - __name__: The name of the task.
 When you invoke the task using the CLI, you need to use this name.
 By convention, the name should-be written in `kebab-case` (i.e., separated by `-`)
 - __description__: The description of the task.